LispCookbook/cl-cookbook/web.md

 We can start our executable in a shell and send it to the background (`C-z bg`), or run it inside a `tmux` session.
 These are not the best but hey, it works©.

-### Daemonizing, restarting in case of crashes, handling logs with Systemd
+### Systemd: Daemonizing, restarting in case of crashes, handling logs

 This is actually a system-specific task.
 See how to do that on your system.